tiagovalverde/100-days-of-code/log2.md

 * Angular 5 The Complete Guide - **ngrx** reducers and actions.
 TypeScript **Interface** use cases
 * FreeCodeCamp - learnyounode - Recreating the command **ls** with the use of callback, fs and path modules.
 * HTML - Back to the basics review - Solo Learn challenges

+### Day 6: February 27, 2018

+**Today's Progress:**

+* FreeCodeCamp - learnyounode - Creating my first module and use it in another program.
+* CSS - Back to the basics review - Solo Learn challenges